 The purpose of the Derryadd Wind Farm is to generate renewable electricity for the domestic electricity market in Ireland.
-We intend to seek planning permission for 24 turbines with a ground to blade tip height of 185m in July 2018 in Co.
-Longford to be known as Derryadd Wind Farm.
+We are seeking planning permission in mid-2017 for a wind farm in Derryadd Co.
+Longford.

 Consultation, community engagement and following wind energy regulations in Ireland is at the forefront of the Derryadd project.

 Ireland imports about 70% of its energy requirements.
 This figure will continue to grow unless we develop additional renewable and sustainable resources.

 For independent advice and information on wind energy.

 If you require further information don’t hesitate to contact us.